UXnomaan/blog/_data/blog/2022-01-21-json-resume-github-action-netlify-a-perfect-combo.md

 This approach makes it extremely easy to keep an updated resume, try different themes and spend 0 minutes aligning!

+Feel free to fork this repo and add your information: <https://github.com/UXnomaan/resume>

 You can see my resume at: <https://resume.nomaan.tech/> and the PDF version at: <https://resume.nomaan.tech/ahgharian-nomaan-resume.pdf>

 <center>
 <object data="https://resume.nomaan.tech/ahgharian-nomaan-resume.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://resume.nomaan.tech/ahgharian-nomaan-resume.pdf">